bkawula/django-swiftbrowser/docs/install.md

     ```

 3. Setup your Django project.
 Django projects are made up of modules which are called apps.
-    1. Initiate a new app called "myproj".
+    1. Initiate a new app called ```myproj``` (or your name of choice).
 It will be the main app within your Django project that "imports" swiftbrowser as an app.
         ```bash
         django-admin.py startproject myproj
         cd myproj